dida-do/dida-tools/README.md

 # Dida Deep Learning Tools

-## Package contents

-This package is designed as a collection of fully compatible and flexible patterns for deep learning projects.
+This package is intended as a collection of fully compatible and flexible patterns for deep learning projects.
 Rather than giving a detailed implementation for every possible task
 ("Why don't you have a *channel shuffle group transpose convolution layer* for my Wasserstein DCGAN"), we rather aim to provide templates and best practices for intuitive architectures.

 Additionally, typical requirements such as Tensorboard logging, simple and extensible training schemes, experiment tracking and model testing are covered.

+If you use a very specific implementation of a layer/model/loss, you are invited to add your implementation here.

-**All components of the package are to be understood as a template which is designed to be easily modified - not a hard implementation of some specific model/layer/training**
+**All components of the package are to be understood as a template which is designed to be easily modified - not a hard implementation of some specific pattern.**

+## Package contents

 See below for an
 overview of the package contents: